dns-proxy, test-dns — Domain Name System (DNS) proxy

 will generate request

-to the ns.domain2
+to the ns.domain2 name

 and solution of this will result to a new CACHE

-request to ns.domain3
+request to ns.domain3.

 Proxy detects an infinite loop, if occurs.
 Proxy also limits number of